StolenColon/docs.getdbt.com/website/docs/reference/global-configs/warnings.md

 intro_text: "Use the --warn-error flag to promote all warnings to errors or --warn-error-options for granular control through options."
 ---

-Enabling `WARN_ERROR` config or setting the `--warn-error` flag will convert _all_ dbt warnings into errors.
+Enabling `WARN_ERROR` config or setting the `--warn-error` flag will convert dbt warnings into errors.
 Any time dbt would normally warn, it will instead raise an error.
 Examples include `--select` criteria that selects no resources, deprecations, configurations with no associated models, invalid test configurations, or tests and freshness checks that are configured to return warnings.

 <File name='Usage'>